Security-Onion-Solutions/securityonion-docs/so-allow.rst

 so-allow
 ========

 Setup locks down the :ref:`firewall` by default.
 Depending on what kind of installation you do, Setup may walk you through allowing your analyst IP address(es).
-If you need to add other analyst IP addresses or open ports for Wazuh agents, syslog devices, you can run ``sudo so-allow`` and it will walk you through this process.
+If you need to add other analyst IP addresses or open firewall ports for agents or syslog devices, you can run ``sudo so-allow`` and it will walk you through this process.

   ::